A-SOLO/LLM-Based-Bank-Customer-Clustering/README.md

 * balance: average yearly balance(numeric)
 * housing: has a housing loan? (binary)
 * loan: has a personal loan? (binary)
-The project uses the training dataset from Kaggle, which can be found in the "data" folder of the project repository as a compressed file.
+The dataset can be found in the "data" folder of the project repository as a compressed file.
 Inside the compressed file, you'll find two CSV files: train.csv (the original training dataset) and embedding_train.csv (the dataset after performing an embedding).

 # Getting Started:
 ## Installation: